magepages/mpdocs/docs/extra-fee/index.md

   - `Calculate Total includes = Tax`: The service fee includes the tax of the product
   - Many options can be selected
   - Only apply this calculation method with the fee type as a percentage
+- **Show Extra Fee on the Order Grid**: If Yes, the extra fee information will be displayed in the order grid.

 ### 2. Manage Extra Fees
 #### How to Add New Rule